materialsvirtuallab/nano266/labs/lab3/README.md

 # Q2 (40 points): Stability of the PbTiO<sub>3</sub> perovskite

 PbTiO<sub>3</sub> is a perovskite oxide which is ferroelectric.
 The ferroelectric response of PbTiO<sub>3</sub> is the result of a displacive transition where a low temperature tetragonal phase is preferred over the cubic phase.

 1. Calculate and plot the energy of cubic PbTiO3 as a function of lattice parameter.
 Use a 4 $\times$ 4 $\times$ 4 $k$-point mesh with a 1, 1, 1
    offset.
 Sample lattice parameters with a sufficiently fine grid to get a reliable value for the equilibrium lattice constant.
 To get an idea where to begin, note that the room-temperature experimental lattice constant is about 3.97 ${\buildrel _{\circ} \over {\mathrm{A}}}$.
 2. Using the equilibrium lattice parameter from part (1), plot the energy as a function of displacement of the Ti atom along one of the cubic lattice directions, allowing the O atoms to fully relax for each displacement.
    Report the Ti displacement at which the total energy is at a minimum.
 What is the energy difference between this configuration and the minimum-energy configuration from part (1)?
 Be aware that for PbTiO$_3$, the Ti displacement will be very small.
 3. Now allow both the Ti atom and the O atoms to relax and find the minimum energy structure, using the minimum-energy Ti displacement from part (B) as your starting configuration.
 Report the final atomic positions and final energy.
 4. Which phase is the most energetically stable for PbTiO3 and how does that relate to the ferroelectric behavior of this material?

-# Q3 (30 points): Formation Energy of the CuAu alloy
+# Q3 (30 points): Formation Energy of the Cu$_{1-x}$Au$_x$ alloys

 1. Calculate the equation of state (energy versus lattice parameter) for FCC Cu and Au, with differences converged to 0.15 mHa?
 Investigate the k-point sampling for FCC Cu and Au with different lattice constants (the experimental values are $a_{\mbox{Cu}} = 3.677 {\buildrel _{\circ} \over {\mathrm{A}}}$ and $a_{\mbox{Au}} = 4.059 {\buildrel _{\circ} \over {\mathrm{A}}}$) and plane-wave energy cutoff ecutwfc =30 Ryd.
 Use different
    $k$ meshes (e.g. $4\times4\times4$, $8\times8\times8$, $12\times12\times12$,
    $20\times20\times20$ and different ecutrho (120-360 Ryd).
 Which $k$-point
    mesh provides convergence to 0.15 mHa?
-2. At 0K, will CuAu (in the 50%-50% concentration) prefer to segregate or order?
+2. We will now investigate the formation energies of Cu$_{1-x}$Au$_x$ at 0K.  will CuAu (in the 50%-50% concentration) prefer to segregate or order?
 Explore the stability of the L10 phase of CuAu.
 The ordered phase L10 between copper and gold, is a body-centered tetragonal (bct) with two atoms in the unit cell, and lattice parameters are $a = b \ne c$.
 You may